Preston-Coding/EgsEcfEditorApp/README.md

 Just download the latest release and unzip the content wherever you might need to.
 Run the portable executeable file and have fun!

 ## Feature Overview
-### Definition
+### Content Definition
 For each `.ecf` file the tool needs a definition.
-These definitions are located in `.xml` files in the `` sub folder of the zip package.
+These definitions are located in `.xml` files in the `EcfFileDefinitions` sub folder of the zip package.
 For creating or adjusting the definitions yourself refer to [File Content Definition](#file-content-definition).
 After loading a `.ecf` file the definition is attached to it.
 To reinterprete a `.ecf` file with a different definition the `.ecf` file must be closed and reopened.
 The actual version is shipped with definitions for:
 - `BlocksConfig.ecf`
 - `Factions.ecf`
 - `ItemsConfig.ecf`

+### Content Recognition

 ## Operations Overview